tnhu/kanji/README.md

 ## Trivial sample

-First, assume you have an HTML element like below.
+Assume you have an HTML fragment like below.
 You declare it as a component by specifying attribute data-com="YourComponentId".

 ``` html
 <div data-com="MyComponent">